flet-dev/website/blog/2024-02-14-flet-adaptive-and-custom-controls.md

 tags: [releases]
 ---

-🥰 Happy Valentine Day everyone! 🥰
+🥰 Happy Valentine's Day lovely people! 🥰

 We just released Flet 0.20.0 with the focus on: